arieligena/wsdl2html/README.md

-(Now I'm interested in the inverse tool if someone has some code: HTML2WSDL or HTML2XSD!)
+Now I'm working in the inverse tool if someone has some code: HTML2WSDL or HTML2XSD!

 # Introduction